Patrick Henry High School (Stockbridge, Georgia)

 Patrick Henry High School (PHHS) was located at 109 South Lee Street in Stockbridge, Georgia, United States.

-It was the alternative high school for the Henry County School System.
+Originally Stockbridge High School, it was the alternative high school for the Henry County School System.
 It was closed after the 2015 school year after the Board of Education made the decision to move the alternative school to a different location in the county.
-The building was used as a rental space for the filming industry and it's adjacent building for professional development meetings.
-The building began its demolition in September 2024 after the conclusion of filming for Stranger Things Season 5, with the demolition continuing into October and November of the same year.
-The demolition was for the construction of a new Henry County STEM School on the same site.
-The building was the original Stockbridge High School.
-Patrick Henry High School relocated to the old McDonough Elementary School in McDonough and was renamed Excel Academy.
+The building was used as a rental space for the filming industry and its adjacent building for professional development meetings.
+The building began demolition in September 2024, making way for a new Henry County STEM School.
+Patrick Henry High School was subsequently relocated to the old McDonough Elementary School in McDonough and was renamed Excel Academy.

-Media

-PHHS was used for filming the middle and high school scenes for the Netflix series Stranger Things, McKinney High School in Candy and the middle school scenes in Brightburn.
+PHHS stood in as both Hawkins Middle School and Hawkins High School for the filming of the Netflix series Stranger Things (2016–2025), which starred Randy Havens, a former student at the school.
+It was also used to film McKinney High School in the 2022 miniseries Candy and the middle school scenes in the 2019 film Brightburn.